MarkerMetro/MarkerMetro.Unity.WinIntegration/README.md

 1. **Windows Store** project has extra Settings charm menu item **Crash** (only for Debug)
 2. **Windows Phone** project has AppBar to allow crash testing (only for Debug)
-3. **Unity** project has extra button in `UIStart.cs` in /Assets/WinIntegrationExample/FaceFlip.unity test scene
+3. **Unity** project has extra button in `UIStart.cs` in /Assets/WinIntegrationExample/FaceFlip.unity test scene in WinShared.

 ## Local Notifications